When is The Mandalorian Season 2 coming out? Release date, trailer, more | Dexerto.com

-Smash-hit Star Wars television series The Mandalorian is set to drop Season 2 later this year; here’s everything we know about the follow-up season, including plot details, casting news, the Disney Plus release date, and more.
+Smash-hit Star Wars television series The Mandalorian now officially has a release date for its second season.
+Here’s everything we know about Season 2 including plot details, casting news, the Disney Plus release date, and more.

 The Star Wars fandom has been at loggerheads over the franchise post-Disney takeover, but there’s one thing everyone has agreed on; The Mandalorian has been an exceptional return to form for the blockbuster space opera series.